 1. A cover letter (max.
 2 page) that contains:

-a) A brief statement as to how the proposed research is related to human health and either consistent with the ‘real time evolution’ theme of IBEST or ‘cell signaling’, the scientific theme of INBRE,
+a) A brief statement as to how the proposed research is related to human health and is consistent with the ‘real time evolution’ theme of IBEST,

 b) A specific plan for preparing research proposal(s) to secure extramural funding from NIH or other federal agencies and related to the Technology Access Grant request; and

 c) A statement that explains how the investigator will comply with the necessary university and NIH regulations concerning research on Human Subjects, Animal Care and Use, or recombinant or infectious biological agents (if appropriate),

 d) If you have previously been awarded an IBEST Technology Access Grant, a concise statement describing how that grant led to the submission of extramural grant proposals.

 2. Proposals submitted to the Technology Access Grant Program should be no more than three pages in length (not counting budget), and include descriptions of the following: Background and significance of the proposed research, Experimental design, analytical or computational services, and data analysis services that are needed.

 3. The proposal must contain a budget limited to $10,000 that includes a description of the specific services to be obtained.
 Budgets must include official quotes generated by the core facility director.
 Only costs incurred by the Core Facilities may be included.
 All other costs (i.e., sample collection and DNA or RNA extraction and purification) are to be borne solely by the investigator.

 4. Proposals should be submitted via email as a single .pdf file to email@example.com.

 5. Proposed work must be completed within the same fiscal year (Feb to Jan) of the accepted proposal.